By Thailand specialist Rebecca

 Our guide to honeymoons in Thailand

 Thailand still has its share of barely explored stretches of beach, such as Khao Lak on the Andaman coast in the southwest of Thailand.
 It’s one of my favorites as it’s unspoilt and quiet, if not a little unruly and wild, but offers luxury hotels such as the Sarojin.
-And, Khao Lak centre’s local restaurants and markets are within walking distance.
+And, Khao Lak center’s local restaurants and markets are within walking distance.

 The Similan Islands are within easy reach by speedboat.
 Just specks in the sea, they have a standing as one of Thailand’s best diving and snorkeling sites.
 The islands don’t have any hotels or obvious development, only powdery sand and coral-rich waters.